There’s poetry out here

 kicking thoughts and rocks a-loose,

-the thoughts I have deduced.
+these thoughts I have deduced.

 Among the roots and rocks and pines

-I may struggle to keep my feet,
+I try to keep my feet,

-but pray the bump and rhyme
+while knowing that the bump and rhyme

 will help me feel complete.

-And running through words to lever
+And running through what words to lever

-I stumble and I play,
+I stumble, and I play,

 against the fear that they might never

-feel the light of day.
+see the light of day.

 Because there’s poetry in here,

-to say what no one’s heard,
+to say what no one else has heard,

-and bring lost thoughts to ear
+a chance to bring these thoughts to ear

 by the marvel of written word.